 When two water molecules come close together, the positive side of one molecule clings to the negative side of the other molecule.
 When this happens on a large scale (i.e. with millions of water molecules), what you get is a unique structure, which accounts for some of the chemical properties of water.

-In liquid form, water molecules can move freely, forming and breaking hydrogen bonds in the process, a property that accounts for the irregular shape of water (or any liquid, for that matter).
-Some water molecules are often “stacked” on top of each other, which explains the higher density of water, as compared to ice.
+In liquid form, water molecules can move freely, constantly forming and breaking hydrogen bonds in the process — a property that accounts for the shapeless nature of water (or any liquid, for that matter).
+Because the bonds keep flickering on and off, the molecules can slide into the gaps between their neighbours and pack quite tightly, which is why liquid water is denser than ice.

 However, as the temperature drops and the water cools down, the intermolecular forces increase, the freedom of movement of water molecules decreases, and they become less and less energetic (with decreasing temperature).